ABOUT US

 -

 Amanda is a longtime Portland resident and a passionate advocate for food forests and regenerative land stewardship.
-With a Master’s degree in Counseling and a focus in climate distress, Amanda helps individuals process trauma, navigate grief, and build resilience, particularly in the face of climate change.
+With a Master’s degree in Counseling and a focus on grief, Amanda helps individuals encounter change and cultivate resilience.
 She is a licensed therapist in Oregon and Washington and an active member of the Climate Psychology Alliance of North America.
-Amanda believes that true resilience stems from fostering a deep sense of belonging.
-By remembering our interconnection with the rest of the natural world, communities not only heal themselves but also cultivate relationship with the ecosystems they depend on.
-Amanda seeks to restore a sense of belonging—both to the Earth and to one another—that is vital for weathering the challenges of climate, ecological, and social change.
+Amanda believes that true resilience stems from fostering a deep sense of belonging— and that by remembering our interconnectedness with the rest of the natural world, communities not only heal themselves but also cultivate relationship with the ecosystems they depend on.
+Her work seeks to restore a sense of belonging that is vital for weathering the challenges of climate, ecological, and social change.

 -